 The atmosphere in it was really eerie, the setup got you hooked and

-glued to the screen, and Charles Durning was great.
+glued to the screen, and Charles Durning was great in it.

 THE BIG SPOILER STARTS HERE

 But this story was gagging for a final twist and it's just a pity it didn't get one.
 And it was obvious what the twist had to be.
-Earl Sweet himself, driving the van in the middle of the runway, and not the small plane, should have been the cause of the accident, which would have happened anyway.
+Earl Sweet himself, driving the van in the middle of the runway, and not the small plane, should have been the cause of the accident, which was predestined to happen all along.
 It would would have been a sort of vicious circle of a story: Did he dream it because he caused it, or did he cause it because he dreamed it?
-Anyway, it would have been much more interesting then.
+Anyway, it could have been so much more interesting and memorable...
 Pity!